Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 }

-Next — cluster state at request time.
-These are the fields the Verifier operates with when building a counterexample:
+Next — the cluster state at the moment of the request.
+These are the fields the Verifier operates on when building a counterexample:

 {